*Updated October 2021*

 Playing With Dolls Facilitates Social Skill Development

-The children must all take turns in their various roles in order for the “game” to run smoothly.
+The children must all take turns in their various roles in order for the “game of house” to run smoothly.
 They also must decide who will play what role.

 Have I Convinced You To Buy Your Son A Doll?

-Your son can grow up to be manly tough guy who is also kind, compassionate and caring!
+Your son can grow up to be manly tough guy who is also kind, compassionate and caring and perhaps even a great chef too!

 Make sure to read this mother’s story about her son’s natural love of dolls and what she is doing about it.